 Actions: AAW to check with Clive & if not chase Johnny Morris again

 g) Storage & shared resources.
-BM now has some storage space her new office in Inver.
-This will be enough room to store the Geodome, publications, PM’s orest School resources (tools) plus the wooden games, tarps etc that are currently in BMs shed.
+BM now has some storage space in a locked store by her new office in Inver.
+This will be enough room to store the Geodome, publications, PM’s Forest School resources (including tools) plus the wooden games, tarps etc that are currently in BMs shed.
 The waterproofs seem to still be missing, possibly with Cath Latham, this needs chasing up.
 BM raised the need for a policy & rota to be in place to manage loan of resources.
 Actions: SH will work on policy & rota with BM.
 AAW to chase Cath for waterproofs

 3. Review / appointment of Office bearers